lpbpineda/spam-ham-email-recognizer/README.md

 ## Project Overview

 This program determines if a given email is a spam email or a ham email.
-The method used for spam filtering is Naïve Bayes Classifier with Laplace Smoothing and is trained using the texts available inside the `/datasets` folder.
+The method used for spam filtering is Naïve Bayes Classifier with Laplace Smoothing, which is supervised learning, and is trained using the texts available inside the `/datasets` folder.

 ## How to run